DK8DE/I2C-Servo-Fader/README.md

 https://github.com/GadgetReboot/PSM60_Fader_Controller

 # Partlist
+This is the BOM.
+If you don't buy the faders in Germany but from the friendly Chinese, they cost about 12€ per piece.
+You can find them on AliExpress here: https://de.aliexpress.com/item/1005006910254678.html

 | Part | Value | Package | PART_NUMBER | Price €|
 |:--- |:--- |:--- |:--- |:--- |
 | C1 | 100nF | C0805 | C0805C104K1RACTU | 0.16 |